 Banking job titles aren't what they seem.
 If you haven't come across them before you need to know this: they often make people sound more grand than they actually are.
 If someone tells you they're a vice president in an investment bank, for example, you might think they're something very fancy.
 They're not: Goldman Sachs has over 10,000 vice presidents (VPs) and that Goldman VP you meet is just one of many.
 The same applies to managing directors (MDs): most banks have several thousands of them.

 Why do banks give people such fancy job titles?
-Ex-Goldman banker turned academic Alexandra Michel suggests it’s because banking careers were historically short.
-In the past, the average career in an investment banking division (IBD – including M&A and equity or debt capital markets) lasted less than a decade.
-Banks are trying to change this, but recent research from Quinlan Associates, a strategy consulting firm specializing in financial services, found that anything from 6% to 9% of banks’ graduate hires leave of their own accords in the first three years after they’ve been hired and that another 20% and 17% of those who remain leave voluntarily at associate and vice president level (to say nothing of all those who lose their jobs). – Banks use big job titles to persuade people to stick around.
+Ex-Goldman banker turned academic Alexandra Michel suggests it's because banking careers were historically short.
+In the past, the average career in an investment banking division (IBD - including M&A and equity or debt capital markets) lasted less than a decade.
+Banks are trying to change this, but it remains the case that a lot of banks' graduate hires leave of their own accords in the first three years after they've been hired and that more leave voluntarily at associate and vice president level - Banks use big job titles to persuade people to stick around.

 What analysts really do in investment banks:

 If you leave university after a first degree (or a Masters), you will enter an investment bank as an analyst.
 Analyst is therefore simply a euphemism for being at the bottom of the banking hierarchy.

 What do analysts do?
 If you work in an investment banking division (IBD), you usually will research companies that might be involved in a deal, you will build the financial models which value the companies you're looking at.
 And you will assemble your findings into a Powerpoint presentation.